awarisara/Parking-Map/README.md

 ```
 ## Expected result
 ```
-  When you selected time period such as 13.00-15.00 pm.
+  When you selected time period such as 1.00 - 3.00 pm.
-  The result should be show number of changing status of slot Therefore, we know the number of car that parked in here.
+  The result should be show number of changing status of slot.
+  Therefore, we know the number of car that parked in here.
 ```